denysdovhan/vacuum-card/README.md

 ### `actions` object

+You can defined [custom scripts][ha-scripts] for custom actions i.e cleaning specific room and add them to this card with `actions` option.

 | Name           |   Type   | Default                           | Description                                        |
 | -------------- | :------: | --------------------------------- | -------------------------------------------------- |
 | `name`         | `string` | Optional                          | Friendly name of the action, i.e. `Clean bedroom`. |